Confirmed speakers include:

 - Kirsty Wadsley, Head of Widening Participation, London School of Economics

-- Beatrice Carey, Knight’s Park Officer, Union of Kingston Students & Volunteer, NUS Black Students’ Committee
+- Beatrice Carey, Knights Park Officer Lead on Academic Affairs, Union of Kingston Students & International Representative, NUS Black Students Campaign

 - Professor Julia Clarke, Pro-Vice-Chancellor, Faculty of Business & Law, Manchester Metropolitan University